 The theory of self-organization originated from system theory is a result of transition from system theory to nonlinear science of complexity, and a theory of study on self-organization phenomena and laws.
 Currently, it is not a unified theory yet, but a group of theories.
-(WU, 2001) It mainly contains: (1) I. Prigogine's Dissipative Structure Theory, which deeply unearths the birth environment and conditions of self-organization and lays the foundation for the theory of self-organization; (2)H. Haken's Synergetics Theory, which presents the inner mechanism in the formation of self-organization; (3)R. Thom's Morphogensis Theory, which particularly demonstrates the path of evolution of self-organization; (4)M. Eigen's Hypercycle Theory, which analyzes the specific form of self-organization evolution and the process of combination for systems; (5)Mandelbort's Fractal Theory, which identifies the similarity between the part and the whole of system so as to provide a very effective method for generating and understanding complexity; (6)and Lorentz's Chaotic Theory, which employs the Butterfly Effect [7] in the nonlinear determination for nonlinear system.
+(WU, 2001) It mainly contains: (1) I. Prigogine's Dissipative Structure Theory, which deeply unearths the birth environment and conditions of self-organization and lays the foundation for the theory of self-organization; (2)H. Haken's Synergetics Theory, which presents the inner mechanism in the formation of self-organization; (3)R. Thom's Morphogensis Theory, which particularly demonstrates the path of evolution of self-organization; (4)M. Eigen's Hypercycle Theory, which analyzes the specific form of self-organization evolution and the process of combination for systems; (5)Mandelbort's Fractal Theory, which identifies the similarity between the part and the whole of system so as to provide a very effective method for generating and understanding complexity; (6)and Lorentz's Chaotic Theory, which employs the Butterfly Effect2 in the nonlinear determination formula to further reveal the origin of fractal structure from dynamics and the universal law of evolution for nonlinear system.
 Therefore, people have deepened their understanding of system existence and development, begun going beyond the range of closed system theories from the mechanistic perspective gradually and explained the conditions and mechanism of system evolution and development from different angles and levels.